somefunAgba/autosgm/README.md

 Expected `input` is a first-order gradient.
 `output` is an estimate of each parameter in an (artificial) neural network.

-A neural network is a gradient-generating function or system (well-defined differentiable function)
+An artificial neural network (a well-defined differentiable function) is a gradient-generating function or system.

 <img src="./cntrlblk.svg" width="800">